vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 * **HDFS Parquet Files**
   * `type` specifies the input source type.
 When it is parquet, it's a case insensitive required field
-  * `path` specifies the HDFS file directory, it's a required field that must be absolute directory
+  * `path` specifies the HDFS file directory, it's a required field that must be the absolute directory
 * **HDFS JSON Files**
   * `type` specifies the type of the input source.
 When it is JSON, it's a case insensitive required field
   * `path` specifies the HDFS file directory, it's a required field that must be absolute directory